‘Growth can return’, says Sri Lankan FM, as govt aims to raise $8 billion in loans

 Sri Lanka is hoping to get $5 billion from multilateral agencies as loans next year along with an IMF deal, as the government is working towards raising around $3 billion through restructuring of state assets, Sri Lanka’s Foreign Minister Ali Sabry told Reuters on Wednesday.

-The nation recently witnessed widespread protest because of a shortage of fuel and food as it battled its worst economic crisis which occurred in more than seven decades.
-The protests resulted in ousting of Sri Lanka’s then-President Gotabaya Rajapaksa in July.
+The nation recently witnessed widespread protests because of a shortage of fuel and food and high inflation as it battled its worst economic crisis in more than seven decades.
+The protests resulted in the ouster of Sri Lanka’s then-President Gotabaya Rajapaksa in July.

 Additional funds are important for the Sri Lankan government which is burdened with a public external debt amounting to $40.6 billion, 22% of which it owes to Chinese creditors.
 An agreement was reached between Sri Lanka and the IMF in September for a loan of $2.9 billion, which may get approval for disbursal next year.